DevExpress/testcafe/docs/articles/documentation/guides/advanced-guides/multiple-browser-windows.md

 ⚠ This is a **beta** feature.
 Browser support is limited to local instances of Chrome and Firefox.
 Videos and screenshots of child windows cannot be captured.
 The available functionality is subject to further revisions.
 Please refrain from using this feature in production environments.

-️🛠️ Use the `--disable-multiple-windows` CLI flag to disable multi-window capabilities if you encounter compatibility issues with [TestCafe v2015.1](http://testcafe.devexpress.com/documentation) tests.
+️🛠️ Use the `--disable-multiple-windows` CLI flag to disable support for multiple browser windows if you encounter compatibility issues with [TestCafe v2015.1](http://testcafe.devexpress.com/documentation) tests.

 ## Handle client-side window events